- 70%of all land in the U.S is privately owned, making ranchers and farmers vital for protecting vulnerable wildlife

-How can we make in the best interests of a landowner to protect wildlife?
+How can we make protecting wildlife in the best interest of landowners?

 In the early 2000s, native habitat in Central Texas was dwindling while development was booming.
-To avoid federal regulations that protect species, landowners sometimes destroyed valuable habitat for wildlife, putting songbirds such as the black-capped vireo at risk of disappearing.
+To avoid federal regulations that protect species, landowners sometimes destroyed valuable habitat for wildlife, putting songbirds such as the golden-cheeked warbler and the black-capped vireo at risk of disappearing.

 We designed Safe Harbor, a program that lets landowners receive incentives from the government to protect rare species on their land, while avoiding new restrictions on how they use their land.